alamorri/Status-and-the-Sacred/pages/about.md

 # Look in _includes/feature for options to easily add features to the page
 ---

-{% include feature/jumbotron.html objectid="Header" %}
+{% include feature/jumbotron.html objectid="Header.jpg" %}

 ## About the Collection